Home

 Getting paragraph indentations and spacing are important for a professional-looking ebook.
 You can help Kindle Direct Publishing (or whichever platform you’re going to sell on) by making sure these are all within the proper bounds.
 Make sure you’re in the Home tab for proper navigation.

 First, click on the Paragraph bar at the top of your screen.
-Set the alignment to left and make sure the Outline Level is set to Body Text.

 Chapter Headings